PENN STATE - SAFETY

 The Coordinator of ADA Programs in the Affirmative Action Office (AAO) will be responsible for maintaining documentation pertaining to requests to use EPAMDs inside buildings as specified herein.

-Roller skates, in-line skates, skateboards, scooters, sleds, and similar coasting devices are not vehicles and are prohibited on roadways.
+The use of skateboards on campus is prohibited.
+Roller skates, in-line skates, scooters (excluding medical), sleds, and similar coasting devices are not vehicles and are prohibited in roadways.
 Persons on such devices are pedestrians for traffic control purposes and may be cited for applicable violations of the Pennsylvania Vehicle Code.
-The use of skateboards on campus is prohibited.

 In addition to restrictions imposed by the Pennsylvania Vehicle Code, the following prohibitions apply to the operation of roller skates, in-line skates, scooters, sleds, and similar coasting devices on the campus:No person shall coast or ride upon any roller skates, in-line skates, scooter, sled, or similar device upon any roadway, parking area, or bicycle route, or within any building on the campus.
 Nor shall any person coast or ride upon any sled or similar device upon any sidewalk or improved surface used only for pedestrian traffic.
 Persons may coast or ride upon roller skates, in-line skates or scooters on sidewalks, provided they yield the right-of-way to pedestrians on foot.
 No acrobatics of any kind are permitted.

 Students or employees violating these regulations are subject to disciplinary action by the University.
 Any other persons violating these prohibitions may be cited for Criminal Trespass for continued or repeated violations of these regulations on the campus.